I don't own most of these characters; Disney does. I do own Isabel, her mother, and her sister, though.

 Hego nodded.
 "Okay."
 He turned his attention to the redhead.
 "So, Kim, what's this about a tournament?"

 Kim grinned widely.
 "It's a weekend event.
 Our students are so excited!
 They got their families and friends involved.
 Everybody's going to have a blast.
 First, we've got demonstrations lined up, everybody showing their skills and what they've learned.
+Well, not everybody, but a good chunk of our students.
 They're mostly going after getting new belts, so we're going to be judging those.
 On Sunday is a real tournament.
 The students were hyped for that.
 They're going to love it."

 "It sounds like it's going to be fun.
 I can't wait to see it," Hego declared and then he turned back to Shego.
 "Sis, I'm happy you're doing so well.
 I just wish I hadn't screwed things up and have been there for you before."